alexankitty/Holo-Chat/README.md

 2. Place ClientID and Client Secrets in twitchapi.js line 34 and 36 (may need to be simplifed).
 This is used for tmi-parse-emotes and for pulling pfps from twitch
 3. Place your channel name on line 31 of chat.js
 4. Customize opts in chat.js lines 1-16 to your liking.
+5. Change your font by using the import directive on line 1 and line 47 for the font-family in chat.css.
-5. Create a web browser source and either host on a nodejs server or point directly to the twitch-chatbox-bot.html file.
+6. Create a web browser source and either host on a nodejs server or point directly to the twitch-chatbox-bot.html file.

 ## Configuration Explanation
 * pfp: Shows twitch users profile pictures.